By Sajjad Shaukat for Pak VT

 Regrettably, voters, after having elected their representatives, virtually become subjects of powerful elite group who tend to shatter all hopes of voters by neglecting their social problems and financial difficulties.
 Promises made during election campaign are quickly forgotten, while perks of public offices are fully enjoyed.
 Unfortunately, voters, owing to their extreme poverty and lack of political power, become trading pawns in the hands of politicians who regard elections as windows of business, opening to plunder national wealth through all possible means.

 Concentration of wealth in few hands has created a privileged class of landowners and industrialists (The elite group) who contest elections winning the same against each other again and again.
 During the election campaign, they employ all means, fair or foul to defeat their opponents and capture political power.

 Besides various malpractices such as horse-trading, nepotism, bribery and illegal obligations are very common among our politicians.
 The elite group of elected members uses powers of their public offices to advance their personal interests, including engagement in politics of THANA and KUCHHERY (Police and Court), earnestly seeking allotment of development and discretion funds, and timely steps to please the top party leaders.
 The group also remains oblivious of world politics and philosophical aspirations of great leaders like Nelson Mandela.

-In order to divert the attention of general masses from real problems, government’s elected politicians and opposition leaders manipulate various issues not only against each other, but also against the key institutes of the country.
+In order to divert the attention of the general masses from real problems, the government’s elected politicians and opposition leaders manipulate various issues not only against each other, but also against the key institutes of the country.